dx0ff/nevergiveupistheway/README.md

 - Intuitive Navigation: Easily navigate between pages using the navigation bar, featuring links to:
-    - Portfolio: Showcase of my projects and accomplishments
+    - Portfolio: Showcase of my projects and achievements.
-    - Home: Index/landing page
+    - Home: Index/landing page.
-    - Contact: Access to my contact information
+    - Contact: Access to my contact information.
 - Responsive Design: Seamlessly adapts to both:
-    - Mobile devices: Optimized for smaller screens and touch interfaces
+    - Mobile devices: Optimized for smaller screens and touch interfaces.
-    - Desktop environments: Optimized for larger screens and mouse interactions
+    - Desktop environments: Optimized for larger screens and mouse interactions.

 ### Getting Started

 To view the website, simply navigate to `https://asuman.up.railway.app/`.

-Local Development
+#### Local Development

 To run the website locally, follow these steps: